Shakespeare In Pop Culture Series: Introduction$15

 *Disclaimer* – Some of the play content and provided films in the courses that follow this introductory course are rated PG-13, and therefore that is the recommended age minimum for any courses in the series aside from this introductory course.
 Exception can be made with parental consent for younger ages.

-Start Date: This class is not currently open for enrollment.
-Join our mailing list to be notified when enrollment opens again.
+Space Available: FULL.
+Class is not currently open for enrollment.
+Please join our mailing list to find out when it will be open for enrollment again.

 This is a one week course in which students will be introduced to William Shakespeare, the Globe Theater, and Shakespeare’s sonnets and writing style.

 This introductory course is meant to prepare students for the other courses in the series, which each focus on one of Shakespeare’s plays, as well as modern adaptations of the play in popular culture.